sustainable-processes/summit/README.md

 Summit has two key features:

 - **Strategies**: Optimisation algorithms designed to find the best conditions with the least number of iterations.
 Summit has eight strategies implemented.
 - **Benchmarks**: Simulations of chemical reactions that can be used to test strategies.
-We have both mechnaistic and data-driven benchmarks.
+We have both mechanistic and data-driven benchmarks.

 To get started, see the Quick Start below or follow our [tutorial](https://gosummit.readthedocs.io/en/latest/tutorial.html).